-No minimum environmental or social safeguards are taken into account when acquiring these assets.
+No minimum environmental or social safeguards are taken into account when acquiring these assets.ronmental and / or social characteristics.

-Was a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?